selvaklnc/wmao/src/content/posts/email-automation-series.md

 Share Codes: Clone Your Success & Empower Your Team
 ---------------------------------------------------

-Here's where LeadsLeap really shines: Share Codes.
+Here's where <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> really shines: Share Codes.

 A Share Code is a unique feature that allows you to share your entire Email Series with others.
 This is ideal for: